Horluck Brewing Co. letterhead - image

 Horluck's Imperial Ale label - image

-One of the early brews produced each Spring was their "Pale Bock - All Malt Beer."
+One of the early brews produced each Spring was their Bock Beer, a paler style bock than made by the other brewers.
 In the April '34 edition of the trade publication Brewer & Dispenser, they discussed Horluck's first Bock release:

 "Horluck Brewing Company with plant in Seattle, dramatized the introduction of their bock beer to the Seattle Public by enthroning a real buck goat on a Horluck truck.
 Mr. Goat was accompanied by several men costumed as German country swains and the whole layout assisted greatly in the promotion of bock sales for Seattle retail dealers in Horluck's beer."